|

 ||

-The next little town along your road is Dve Mogili.
-Very little information for it can be seen here: http://www.guide-bulgaria.com/NC/rousse/dve_mogili/dve_mogili Photos from Dve Mogili and the countryside after it. |
+The next little town along your route is Dve Mogili.
+Some information about the area can be seen here: https://en.wikipedia.org/wiki/Dve_Mogili http://www.guide-bulgaria.com/NC/rousse/dve_mogili/dve_mogili Photos from Dve Mogili and the countryside after it. |

 ||

 The place near it is nice to set up a tent, there is a water too.
-Coffee and drinks are available in the little info centre, but when we visited this place, already it was closed.
-August '19 we spent a night in this nice spot.
-The next morning we visited the Cave. |
+Coffee and drinks are available in the little info centre. |

 ||